dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-changelog.md

 ---
 ## dbt Cloud v1.1.17 (January 7, 2021)

-TODO - Release summary and curate notes
+Tidying up this and that as we settle into 2021.
+No new user-facing functionality.
+Hope everyone had a safe and cozy New Year!

 #### Internal

 - Fix Stripe event syncer
+- Take down the wreath
+- Sweep up the confetti
-- backfill all avalara metadata
+- Backfill all Avalara metadata
-- bump psycopg2
+- Bump psycopg2
-- fix circle jobs
+- Fix Circle jobs
-- fix duplicated circle jobs
+- Fix duplicated Circle jobs
 - Migrate to Python 3.8
-- Check the scribe image version before each scheduler loop
+- Check the Scribe image version before each scheduler loop

 ## dbt Cloud v1.1.16 (December 23, 2020)